-In cases where hearing loss is accompanied by large lesions in both cochleae, including deterioration of the auditory nerve, a brainstem implant is typically recommended.
-This can restore a degree of hearing and enable communication.
+A brainstem implant is typically recommended in cases where hearing loss is accompanied by large lesions in both cochleae, including deterioration of the auditory nerve.
+This can restore some degree of hearing and enable communication.

-The Digisonic® SP ABI brainstem implant is designed to overcome severe to total deafness for people suffering from major damage to the cochleae or to the auditory nerves, which prevent cochlear implantation.
+The Digisonic® SP ABI brainstem implant is designed to overcome severe to total deafness for people suffering from major damage to the cochleae or auditory nerves, which prevents cochlear implantation.

 This includes people with:

 • Fracture of the petrous pyramid

 • Auditory nerve tumours (e.g. neuromas)

 With the Digisonic® SP ABI brainstem implant, users receive auditory sensations that can facilitate communication and improve their quality of life1,2.
 It comes with an array of 15 surface electrodes that are attached to the cochlear nuclei of the brainstem.
 Depending on the signal processed by the external sound processor, each electrode stimulates a different region of the brainstem so that patients can perceive a wide range of sounds.
 The Digisonic® SP ABI brainstem implant can be used with the Saphyr®® neo collection sound processor.

 The Digisonic® SP ABI has some of the same competitive characteristics as the Digisonic® SP cochlear implant: a monobloc, compact receiver that integrates a unique fixation system.
 The quality of the chosen materials makes this device highly reliable.
 It is also compatible with MRI tests at 1.5 Tesla, commonly used in clinical practice.